roboflank/dekutapp/CONTRIBUTE.md

 5. The phone exploded.

 ### EXPECTED
-The DkutApp don't exploded my phone or browser.
+The dekutApp don't exploded my phone or browser.

 ### REALITY
-The DkutApp exploded my browser.
+The dekutApp exploded my browser.

 ### Annexes
 Here is a photo or a gif of the issue